gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 ### getAppCurrencyConfig
-Get application enabled currency list
+Get currencies supported in the application